-Boil 350ml of water in a pot.
+Boil 700ml of water in a pot.
 Cut the tough ends from the asparagus and chop the remaining spears into 4cm pieces.
 Slice the steak into ribbons, as thin as your knife skills allow.
-Peel and chop the garlic finely.
+Peel and dice the garlic finely.

-Add the rice to the pot of boiling water and turn the heat to low.
-Cover the pot with a lid and leave on low heat for 10 mins.
-Finally, remove your pot from the heat and leave to rest for 10 mins.
+Add your rice into the 700ml of boiling water and turn the heat to low.
+Cover the pan with a lid and leave on a low heat for 10 mins.
+Finally, remove the pan from the heat and leave to rest for 10 mins.
 Don’t peek under the lid until the 20 mins are up!

-Tip: Here’s a great trick for peeling the ginger: simply scrape the skin from the ginger using the edge of a spoon.
+Tip: Here’s a great trick for peeling your ginger: simply scrape the skin from your ginger using the edge of a spoon.
 Minimal waste and really easy!
-Now chop the ginger finely.
+Now dice the ginger up finely.

-Mix the steak strips in a bowl with the cornflour and a pinch of salt and pepper.
+Mix your beef strips in a bowl with the 2 tbsp of cornflour and a pinch of salt and pepper.
 If necessary, complete this step away from prying eyes to protect your new found secret.

-Heat 1 tsp of olive oil in a non-stick frying pan on high heat.
-When the oil is almost smoking, add in the asparagus.
-Cook the asparagus for 2 mins to brown it off, before removing from the pan for later.
+Heat 2 tsp of olive oil in a non-stick pan on high heat.
+When the oil is almost smoking, add in the asparagus pieces.
+Cook the asparagus for a couple of mins to brown it off, before removing from the pan for later.

 Add another couple of tsp of oil into the pan on high heat and brown off the beef in two batches (just over a minute per batch).
 The outside should be brown but the centre should remain pink.
 Tip:Cooking in batches will allow the meat to brown off (‘caramelise’) rather than stew.